-Students with a bilateral, sensory-neural moderate to profound hearing loss come to us from all over Melbourne, although they are predominately from the northern and eastern suburbs.
-Students living more than 5km from the school receive transport concession for travel to the College.
+Our Deaf Facility caters for all deaf/hard of hearing students across Years 7 – 12.
+Students with a bilateral, sensory-neural moderate to profound hearing loss come to us from all over Melbourne, although they are predominately from the northern suburbs.
+Students living more than 5km from the school receive a transport concession for travel to the College.